hambosto/hexwarden/README.md

 ### Encrypted File Format

-- Encrypted files are saved with the `.enc` extension
+- Encrypted files are saved with the `.encrypted` extension
 - Original filename is preserved when decrypting
 - Files are processed in chunks for efficient memory usage